 What Is A Fuse?

-Fuses are devices that allow the flow of a standard electrical current and in some cases, a marginal percentage more.
+Fuses are devices that allow the flow of standard electrical current and in some cases, a marginal percentage more.
 Although there are different types of fuses, all were designed as safety over-current devices to provide protection by breaking an electrical circuit if the current became excessive.
 Inside a fuse is a relatively small and slender conductor.
 If the current becomes too great, this thin conductor is designed to melt, separating into two pieces and thereby breaking the circuit.

 How Are Fuses Rated?